mina-digital-limited/mina-backend-developer-challenge/README.md

 ## Background information

-Mina receives charge session data from a large number of sources and we normalise it before it can be ingested.
+Mina receives charge session data from a large number of sources and we normalise it before it is ingested.
 Each source provides data in a different shape and we need to ensure that essential information can be extraced:

 -   EVSE (Electric Vehicle Supply Equipment) unique identifier
 -   Start date/time of the charge session
 -   End date/time of the charge session
 -   Total consumption, either in Wh or kWh
 -   Charge session unique identifier (optional)

-If any of the mandatory data is missing, invalid, or violates other rules (e.g. duplicate/overalapping), the entire ingress process is adandoned.
+If any of the mandatory data is missing, invalid, or violates other rules (e.g. duplicate/overalapping), the entire batch is rejected.

 ## What to do

 The solution contains two projects - a simple class library, and a corresponding test project.

-The class library contains the skeleton for a service (`TeslaChargeSessionIngestionService`) which is responsible for ingesting raw charge session data.
+The class library contains the skeleton for a service, `TeslaChargeSessionIngestionService`, which is responsible for ingesting raw charge session data.
 The service is responsible for:

 -   normalising charge sessions
 -   rejecting invalid charge sessions
 -   rejecting duplicate charge sessions
 -   rejecting overlapping charge sessions

 Your task is to implement this service.